 Three different program tracks are available and each program is tailored to the student's age and ability.

 The Festival Program Track is a rigorous advanced program that accepts a limited number of advanced students by audition only.
-Applicants must submit a video before May 1, 2018 with two contrasting pieces.
+Applicants must submit a video of two contrasting pieces.
 Students are assigned a six hour schedule each day.
 Festival participtants will receive a 30 minute private lesson each day of Institute from Sunday through Friday and courses specifically targeted at building leadership and professional musicianship skills.
 Upon completing registration, you will receive an email on how to submit your audition pieces.

 The Fanfare Program Track is open to all levels.
 Students are accepted into the program and placed in appropriate ensembles and classes based on their age and ability.
 Students are assigned a six hour schedule each day.